CZ-NIC/knot-resolver/modules/hints/README.rst

   :return: ``{ ['a.root-servers.net.'] = { '1.2.3.4', '5.6.7.8', ...}, ... }``

   Replace current root hints and return the current table of root hints.

+  .. tip:: If no parameters are passed, it only returns current root hints set without changing anything.

   Example: